Reviewed by: Lazarev.agency AI Product & Strategy Team

 When people hear “AI transformation,” they often envision integrating ChatGPT into customer service or automating backend processes.
-But according to Oleksandr Holovko, Lead Product Designer at Lazarev.Agency, this perspective completely misses the mark.
+But according to Oleksandr Holovko, Lead Product Designer at Lazarev.agency, this perspective completely misses the mark.

 “AI is a powerful tool, but real transformation happens when you design the right solutions around it to reinvent how your organization works.
 Think of a hammer.
 On its own, it’s just a stick with some metal.
 But in the right hands and context, it becomes essential for building complex structures.
 The same goes for AI: its true value comes from how well it’s integrated into your processes,” he explains.

+Not only the search proves the tendency.
 Across industries, businesses are integrating AI into everything from customer experience to product development and operations.
 According to Boston Consulting Group’s 2024 survey, companies leading in AI adoption have seen 1.5× higher revenue growth and 1.6× greater shareholder returns than their peers over the past three years.

 Leaders like Microsoft, Nvidia, and OpenAI are setting the pace, while fast-moving startups and agencies are carving out new markets entirely.
 What was once considered experimental is quickly becoming table stakes.

-Take VTnews.ai, for example, a project Lazarev.Agency helped bring to life.
+Take VTnews.ai, for example, a project Lazarev.agency helped bring to life.
 This AI-powered news aggregator redefined how news is consumed by not only offering a personalized, bias-aware feed, but also using AI as an engine to aggregate and analyze information at scale — far beyond the typical chat-based assistant.
 In under a year, it reached 240,000 monthly readers.

 A few more recent examples of AI transformation from well-known brands: